jamzigod/Adidas-Account-Creator/README.md

 Adidas account generator for UK/US with captcha bypass.

 - install requirements (requests and getrandbits)
-- edit adi-account-gen.py to have your credentails (name and d.o.b)
+- edit adi-account-gen.py to have your chosen credentails (name and d.o.b)
 - open terminal
 - python adi-account-gen.py